 Interphalangeal joint dislocations are common upper extremity dislocations.
 Although considered minor injuries by many, they can result in significant disability.

 The typical mechanism is a hyperextension injury.
-The proximal interphalangeal joints are the most commonly involved and in the vast majority of cases the dislocation is dorsal 1.
+The proximal interphalangeal joints are the most commonly involved and in the vast majority of cases, the dislocation is dorsal 1.

-The proximal interphalangeal joints are mobile and stability is largely due to ligamentous support: collateral ligaments, volar plate, capsule, and central slip of the extensor tendon 2.
+The proximal interphalangeal joints are mobile and stability is largely due to ligamentous support: collateral ligaments, volar plate, capsule, and the central slip of the extensor tendon 2.
 The volar plate, which is confluent with the periosteum of the phalanges, is key in maintaining joint stability and prevents hyperextension.
-In the majority of dorsal dislocations it is damaged, and may be associated with a small avulsion fracture 1,2.
+In the majority of dorsal dislocations, it is damaged and may be associated with a small avulsion fracture 1,2.
 Collateral ligaments most commonly tear in the mid-substance, but can on occasion also result in an avulsion fracture 2.

 Isolated dislocations of the distal interphalangeal joints are rare and usually are associated with avulsion fractures of the terminal extensor tendon or flexor digitorum profundus which insert into the base of the distal phalanges 2.